2i2c-org/team-compass/reference/documentation/secrets.md

 (documentation-secrets)=
 # Secrets, passwords and access tokens

-You may require access to secrets, passwords and access tokens for your documentation in a local development environment, or while deploying documentation using GitHub actions or Read the Docs.
+You may require access to secrets, passwords and access tokens for managing your hub in a local development environment, or during deployment using GitHub actions or Read the Docs.
 This section documents the recommended workflows for each of these cases.

 ## Access a secret locally in a .env file

 Access your secret as an environment variable in a local development environment by storing it in a `.env` file.
 A `.env` file is a popular language-agnostic solution for secrets management and is parsed with the `python-dotenv` package.